Michael Redd

 Michael Wesley Redd (born August 24, 1979) is an American former professional basketball player.
-He was drafted 43rd overall by the Milwaukee Bucks in the 2000 NBA draft.
+He was drafted 43rd overall by the Milwaukee Bucks in the 2000 NBA draft and was an All-Star in 2004.
 He was born in Columbus, Ohio, where he attended West High School.
 He was also a member of the U.S. national basketball team.

-Standing 6 ft 6 in tall and weighing 215 lbs, Redd spent both his collegiate and professional career at the shooting guard position.
+Standing 6 ft 6 in tall and weighing 215 lbs, Redd spent both his collegiate and professional career at the shooting guard and small forward positions.

 Early life and education

 Redd was born on August 24, 1979, in Columbus, Ohio.
-In his college years, Redd spent three years leading the offensive attack of Ohio State University garnering point averages of 21.9, 19.5, and 17.5, respectively.
+In his college years, Redd spent three years leading the offensive attack of The Ohio State University garnering point averages of 21.9, 19.5, and 17.5, respectively.
 As a sophomore, Redd and Scoonie Penn led Ohio State to the NCAA Final Four.
 He was then drafted after his junior year in the 2000 NBA draft as a second round pick (43rd overall) by the Milwaukee Bucks.